This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 When to harvest pea shoots

-I don’t typically harvest the entire tray at once, but instead harvest what I need over the course of seven to ten days.
-If you do wish to clip them all you can store harvested pea shoots in a plastic bag in the refrigerator.
-Don’t wash the shoots before storing but instead wash them just before eating.
-They should keep for about a week.
-Pea shoot plants won’t resprout and should be tossed in the compost bin once you’ve finished harvesting the tray.
+Scissor harvest pea shoots when they’re four to eight inches tall.
+Using clean scissors or herb snips, cut them about an inch above the soil line.
+I don’t harvest the entire tray at once, but instead snip what I need over the course of seven to ten days.
+If you wish to clip them all you can store harvested pea shoots in a plastic bag in the refrigerator.
+Wash them before eating and expect them to keep for about a week.
+Pea shoot plants won’t resprout and should be tossed in the compost once you’ve finished harvesting the tray.

 How to use pea shoots

-Pea shoots taste like sweet spring peas and we love to stir-fry the shoots (with a dash of sesame oil, ginger and garlic), add them to salads, sandwiches, pastas, omelets, and even smoothies.
+Pea shoots taste like sweet spring peas and I love to stir-fry the shoots (with a dash of sesame oil, ginger and garlic), add them to salads, sandwiches, pastas, omelets, and even smoothies.
 Just don’t overcook pea shoots as their fresh crunch is part of the appeal.

 For more information about growing microgreens, shoots, and sprouts, be sure to check out these articles: